-GRI Standard Indicator Disclosure Location UNSDG General Disclosures 2-1 Organisational details About CITIC Pacific Limited 2-2 the organisation's About About this Report About CITIC Pacific Limited 2-3 Reporting period, frequency and contact point About this report 2-4 Restatements of information Not applicable Information There are no restatements in the first ESG report.
+GRI Standard Inc licator Disclosure Location UNSDG General Disclosures 2-1 Organisational details About CITIC Pacific Limited 2-2 Entities included in the organisation's sustainability reporting About this Report About CITIC Pacific Limited 2-3 Reporting period, frequency and contact point About this report 2-4 Restatements of Not applicable information There are no restatements in the first ESG report.
 2-5 External assurance Not applicable The report has not been externally assured during the reporting period.
-GRI 2: General 2-6 Activities, value chain and other business relationships About CITIC Pacific Limited Disclosures 2021 Value Chain and Customer Management - Value chain management 2-7 Employees People - Talent management 2-9 Governance structure and composition Corporate Governance - Board of directors 2-11 Chair of the highest governance body Corporate Governance - Board of directors 2-12 Role of the highest governance body in overseeing the management of impacts Corporate Governance - Board of directors Delegation of Corporate Governance - Board of directors responsibility for managing impacts Corporate Governance - Risk management Environment
+GRI 2: General 2-6 Activities, value chain and other business relationships About CITIC Pacific Limited Disclosures 2021 Value Chain and Customer Management - Value chain management 2-7 Employees People - Talent management 2-9 Governance structure and composition Corporate Governance - Board of directors 2-11 Chair of the highest governance body Corporate Governance - Board of directors 2-12 Role of the highest governance body in overseeing the management of impacts Corporate Governance - Board of directors 2-13 Delegation of responsibility for managing impacts Corporate Governance - Board of directors Corporate Governance - Risk management Environment